killfrenzy96/mindustry-unit-logic/README.md

 When the units have nothing to do, they will idle in range of a repair turret.
 If you have none, they will idle around the core instead - though I highly recommend you build a repair turret so that units can heal up.

+Schematics for these scripts are available on the Steam Workshop: https://steamcommunity.com/id/killfrenzy96/myworkshopfiles/?appid=1127400&p=1

 I may record a showcase if there's enough interest in my unit logic.

 ### Config